ora0600/confluent-new-cdc-connector/README.md

 What is the general process if capture process is in state: WAITING FOR REDO?
 Look [here](waiting_for_redo_state.md)

+Monitor adding tables on capture and XStream Config include list, see [here](adding_tables.md)

 ### 7. Add new table

 Create a new table first.